andrewrk/node-s3-client/README.md

 `params`:

  * `localDir` - source path on local file system to sync to S3
- * `deleteRemoved` - delete s3 objects with no corresponding local file. default false
- * `getS3Params` - optional function which will be called for every file that needs to be uploaded.
-See below.
- * `followSymlinks` - defaults to `false`
  * `s3Params`
    - `Prefix` (required)
    - `Bucket` (required)
+ * (optional) `deleteRemoved` - delete s3 objects with no corresponding local file. default false
+ * (optional) `getS3Params` - function which will be called for every file that needs to be uploaded.
+See below.
+ * (optional) `defaultContentType`: Unless you explicitly set the `ContentType` parameter in `s3Params`, it will be automatically set for you based on the file extension of `localFile`.
+If the extension is unrecognized, `defaultContentType` will be used instead.
+Defaults to `application/octet-stream`.

 ```js
 function getS3Params(localFile, stat, callback) {